 The Islamists’ destruction of ancient shrines in Timbuktu that are sacred to moderate Sufi Muslims provoked international outrage last year.
 They also imposed severe Islamic law in the city which prescribed amputations for thieves and the stoning of adulterers.

 France launched airstrikes against the insurgents when they appeared to advance on the capital Bamako two weeks ago.
-It followed up with ground deployments now numbering over two thousand soldiers.
+It followed up with ground deployments now numbering over 2,000 soldiers.
 According to the nation’s defense minister Jean-Yves Le Drian, France will accept nothing short of the “total reconquest” of Mali.

 As the militants appear to be pulling back north, abandoning towns in favor of the desert wastes and mountain ranges there, French and Malian army troops may struggle to put a stop to the uprising altogether in weeks and months to come, however.